Gr0minet/seccomp_tuto/tp.md

 BPF_JUMP(BPF_JMP | BPF_JEQ | BPF_K, __NR_write, 1, 0)
 ```

-And the main of our test program look like this:
+And the main of our test program looks like this:

 ```C
 #include <stdio.h>